thepyedpiper/pyp/index.md

 # pyp BETA is HERE
 3/10/25

 We've revamped the engine replacing arrays with generators in key areas, yielding up to a 30-fold speed up for some common operations.
 We also were able to precompile some of executable strings to bytecode.
 Thank you to `Krackers` for coding help on this.
-Also thanks to the Sony Imageworks PST department for testing the Alpha.
+Also thanks to Jonathon Nelson and the Sony Imageworks PST department for testing the Alpha.

 Metrics on the speedup are insane...running this: